Economy of Bihar: Sugar

-The Indian Business Directory states that the Bihar sugar industry has flourished in the last couple of years due to the efforts taken by the state government to revive the industry.
-The Sugar Industry has been helped by the climate of the state, which is very suitable for the growth of high-grade sugarcane.
-The main benefit of the industry is that it provides employment to many people, especially in the rural areas.
-Further, it provides facilities of transport and communication, and also helps in the development of the rural areas by mobilizing the rural resources.
-The total number of sugar mills in Bihar sugar industry is 28 out which only 9 are operational.
-The total area under sugarcane production is 2.30 lakh hectares and the total production of sugarcane is around 129.95 lakh M.T.
-The location of the sugar mills of Bihar Sugar Industry are Samastipur, Gopalganj, Sitamarhi, West Champaran, Chorma, Dulipati, and Supaul.
-The industry can be divided into 2 groups—the unorganized sector, which comprises traditional sweeteners manufacturers, and the organized sector, which consists of sugar factories.
-The producers of traditional sweeteners are considered to be a part of the rural industry and they manufacture khandsari and gur.
-These are consumed mainly by the rural people and are produced in substantial quantities.
-The total production of sugar in Bihar Sugar Industry was 4.21 lakh tons in 2002–2003 and in 2003–2004, the figure stood at 2.77 lakh tons.
-Again, in 2004–2005, the figure was 2.77 lakh tons.
-The state government, in order to boost the Sugar Industry in Bihar has decided to privatize the state-run sugar mills that have not worked for many years.
-The state government has also approved the proposal for the setting up of 15 new sugar mills in the state which will bring in an investment of Rs.
-3,771 crore in Bihar Sugar Industry.
+The Indian Business Directory states that the Bihar sugar industry has flourished in the two years or so, because of efforts taken by the state government to revive the industry.
+The sugar industry has benefited from the state's climate, which is very suitable for growing high-grade sugar cane.
+The main benefit of the industry is employing many people, especially in rural areas.
+Furthermore, the industry provides facilities for transport and communication, and it helps to develop rural areas by mobilising resources.
+The total number of sugar mills in the Bihar sugar industry is 28, of which only nine are operational.
+The total area under sugar cane production is 2.30 lakh hectares, and the total production of sugar cane is around 129.95 lakh MT.
+The sugar mills of the Bihar sugar industry are located in Samastipur, Gopalganj, Sitamarhi, West Champaran, Chorma, Dulipati and Supaul.
+The industry can be divided into two groups: the unorganised sector, which comprises traditional sweetener manufacturers, and the organised sector, which consists of sugar factories.
+The producers of traditional sweeteners are considered part of the rural industry, and they manufacture khandsari (unrefined brown sugar) and gur (unrefined cane sugar).
+These products are consumed mainly by rural people and are produced in substantial quantities.
+The total production of sugar in the Bihar sugar industry was 4.21 lakh tons in 2002–03, and 2.77 lakh tons in 2003–04.
+Again, in 2004–05, the figure was 2.77 lakh tons.
+The state government, to boost Bihar's sugar industry, has decided to privatise state-run sugar mills that have not operated for many years.
+The state government has also approved a proposal to set up 15 new sugar mills in the state, which will bring an investment of ₹3,771 crore for the Bihar sugar industry.

 Brewery sector

-Bihar has emerged as brewery hub with major domestic and foreign firms setting up production units in the state.
-Three major firms – United Breweries Group, Danish Brewery Company Carlsberg Group and Cobra Beer – are in the process to setting up new units in Patna and Muzaffarpur in 2012.
-This sector however received a major setback with Statewide ban on Alcohol sale, consumption and production in Bihar by Chief Minister Nitish Kumar in 2015.
+The brewery sector, by contrast, received a major setback with the statewide ban on alcohol sale, consumption, and production by Chief Minister Nitish Kumar in 2015.

 Leather

-The state is very rich in cattle population.
-There are 50,000 footwear artisans in the state.
-The state has tanneries in the private sector.
-More tanneries & footwear units are to be set up in the private sector.
+The state has a large cattle population; 50,000 footwear artisans; and private-sector tanneries.
+More tanneries and footwear units are planned for establishment in the private sector.